Dr Sheehan answers all your frequently asked questions about vasectomy. From vasectomy cost through to safety, side effects and effectiveness.

 No. A vasectomy simply prevents sperm from being able to travel from your testes through your vas deferens tubes to semen during ejaculation.
 It does not stop sperm or testosterone from being produced.
 Having a vasectomy will NOT affect your sexual function, sex drive or performance.
 A vasectomy will not change or reduce your testosterone levels, virility, masculinity or erections.

-Why don’t you use general anaesthetic?
+Why don’t you use general anaesthetics?

 Midazolam-sedation and general anaesthetics carry a small degree of risk and increase costs.
 They also stop men from driving home after their vasectomy.
-Even though the risk of a general anaesthetic is small, the outcomes are serious and can even life-threatening.
+Even though the risk of a general anaesthetic is small, the outcomes are serious and can even be life-threatening.
 The small discomfort with a local anaesthetic (comparable to a mole removal or dental filling) eliminates the risk and inconvenience of a general anaesthetic.
 Basically, it’s not worth the risk.

 Are there any vasectomy alternatives?